 Active Surrey's Movement for Change document is a physical activity strategy that supports Surrey's Health and Wellbeing strategy and acts as the blueprint for a new way of working for individuals to adopt a more active lifestyle.
 One of the aims of this document is to create a long-term vision for a greener county with active lifestyles at the heart of future transport and infrastructure planning, therefore highlighting the links that can and must be made between the built environment and healthy outcomes.

-Surrey County Council, in collaboration with Create Streets, is producing Healthy Streets for Surrey Design Guidance which draws best practice principles from a range of guidance and highlights what Surrey's streets in the future should look like.
+Surrey County Council, in collaboration with Create Streets, has produced new Healthy Streets for Surrey Design Guidance which draws best practice principles from a range of guidance and highlights what Surrey's streets in the future should look like.

 Sustainable Drainage Systems (SuDS) Design Guidance